 A study says that almost 70% of buyers read reviews first before making a purchase.
 This makes product reviews especially useful.

 If you still don’t have a review section on your website, consider adding one.
-It shouldn’t cost anything essentially, and review sections usually help in refreshing the content of a product page, giving these pages another life and letting Google chew on something until further notice.
+It won’t really cost much, and it’ll additionally help in refreshing the content of a product page, letting Google chew on something until further notice.

 4. Not enough image alternate text (Alt Text)